ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 task_id = SHA-256(param)
 ~~~

-Where param is just the serialization of PPMParam.
+Where param is just the serialization of Param.

 ## Uploading Reports